therealsylaucoin/shoppies-challenge/README.md

   When the "nominate" button is slciked, that movie is pushed into a firebase database.

-  Based on a comparison between the search result array, and the nominations array (firebase reference), a different button is rendered in the search results - Nominate (active) OR Nomiated (disabled).
+  Based on a comparison between the search result array, and the nominations array (firebase reference), a different button is rendered in the search results - Nominate (active) OR Added (disabled).

   Once the user has chosen five nominations, the search field disapears and banner thanks the user for their nominations.